arangodb/docs/3.8/http/administration-and-monitoring-metrics.md

 # ArangoDB Server Metrics

 _arangod_ exports metrics in Prometheus format which can be used to monitor the healthiness and performance of the system.
-The thresholds for alerts are also described.
+The thresholds for alerts are also described for relevant metrics.

 {% hint 'warning' %}
 The list of exposed metrics is subject to change in every minor version.